MarcoBellini/WinAudio-Player/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code as per the terms specified.

+## Contact

+If you have any questions, suggestions, or just want to chat about WinAudio or programming in general, feel free to reach out to me at [marco.bellini8@gmail.com](mailto:marco.bellini8@gmail.com).

 Happy coding!